How to Manage Pests

 UC Pest Management Guidelines

 Botrytis blossom and shoot blight occurs in early spring and fruit blight later in spring.
 The first symptom to be observed is wilting of tender shoots; later leaves shrivel and dry.
-Young shoots die and the leaves remain attached, a symptom called flagging.
+Young shoots die and the leaves remain attached, a symptom called flagging (shepherd's hook).

-If spring weather is cool and wet during bloom, consider treating for this disease.
+If spring weather is cool and wet during bloom, consider applying a fungicide.

 UC IPM Pest Management Guidelines: